Setting up Kubernetes cluster with Kubernetes Engine

 -

-Go to KakaoCloud Console > Kubernetes Engine > Cluster List, and click the [Create cluster] button.
+Navigate to KakaoCloud Console > Container Pack > Kubernetes Engine > Cluster List and click the [Create cluster] button.

 -

-Refer to the following to set the cluster information and VPC for creation.
+Refer to the following information to configure cluster details and VPC settings.

-Category Item Settings/Inputs Basic Settings Cluster Name tutorial Kubernetes Version 1.26 Cluster Network Settings VPC tutorial Subnet - main
+Category Item Configuration/Input Value Basic Settings Cluster Name tutorial Kubernetes Version 1.26 Cluster Network Settings VPC tutorial Subnet - main

 -{VPC_ID}